feloundou/personal-page/content/post/multiple-experts-multiple-objectives/index.md

 **Future Directions**

 As I continue to explore this methodology, I would like to eventually reach a point where the findings are predictable (qualitatively and quantitatively for each mode-conditional policy) and generalizable.
 Moreover, I would be interested Of course, one of the crucial lessons we learned over the course of the project is that the path context matters in disentangling and subsequently guiding behavior.
 In future work, I would like to explore these dependencies in greater depth by incorporating context-aware mechanisms such as **attention** in its various forms.
-I would also like to experiment with different modalities like language, and make discovered latent contexts interpretable for settings where the expert policies cannot be engineered/obseved directly.
+I would also like to experiment with different modalities like language, and make discovered latent contexts interpretable for settings where the expert policies cannot be engineered/observed directly.

 **Final Thoughts**

 Now that the program has drawn to a close, it is difficult to close

+**References**

+1. [](https://www.semanticscholar.org/paper/695a2c95eacdbccb7a73d2f1e90e7b35b4b3d864)Neural Discrete Representation Learning, NeurIPS 2017, Aaron van den Oord, Oriol Vinyals, koray kavukcuoglu.

+2.

 **GitHub:**